- Ishan Wijewardana

 Thermal imaging and Infrared Light to detect heat patterns and blood vessel health and circulation

-Ultrasound scans detecting issues with certain organs
+Ultrasound scans detecting issues with internal organs such as your liver and kidney

 2) Blood tests - checking for metabolic status, glucose, immune system and liver function